 Iceland is a beautiful country with many places to discover.
 In this article, I share the best things to do in Iceland on a budget, along with tips and tricks.
 Get inspired to explore Iceland with our Iceland Travel Guide.

 1. Taking a road trip

 With the famous Ring Road, Iceland is a popular place to do a road trip.
-There are several Iceland itineraries, but the most popular ones are Golden Circle and a road trip to Southern Iceland.
+There are several Iceland itineraries, but the most popular ones are the Golden Circle and a road trip to Southern Iceland.

-Although there are Ring Road tours or Vik tours, it’s the best to travel on your own so you can have your own pace.
+Although there are Ring Road tours or Vik tours, it’s best to travel on your own so you can have your own pace.

 Taking the road trip, you can see how beautiful nature is, and observe the changes in the landscape along the road.
 Also, by doing road trips on your own, you can save lots of money on tours.

 There are things that you should consider on the road in Iceland as well.
 For example, some roads are closed in the winter, and some are prohibited, or only get permitted to enter by specific vehicles.
 Therefore, you must check carefully before driving.

 With many beautiful hiking trails, hills and mountains, Iceland is a great place to go hiking.
 However, as Icelandic weather is really unpredictable, you might have problems with un-walkable trails and fogs.

 Where to go hiking in Iceland?